turtlesec-no/turtlesec-no.github.io/working.md

 ### Hours

 TurtleSec employees have a flexible 37.5 hour work week, Monday to Friday.
 Since the hours are flexible, employees can choose to work more some days to work less others.
 These "plus hours" (“plusstimer”) can be collected and taken in days off as well.
 If one has "minus hours" one can work them in or chose to take them off as unpaid leave.
 TurtleSec does not have any fixed "core hours" where one has to be working, but a client might and in that case the client's "core hours" will as a rule be followed.
-"Core hours" in Norway are often from 9/10am to 14/15pm.
+"Core hours" in Norway are often from 9/10 am to 14/15 pm.

 ### Pay